stitchdata/docs/_replication/integration-loading-reports.md

 - The table uses [Full Table Replication]({{ link.replication.rep-methods | prepend: site.baseurl | append: "#full-table-replication" }}), a replication method which doesn't use a Replication Bookmark Key,
 - The column designated as the Replication Bookmark Key contains `NULL` values, or
-- The integration doesn't currently support this feature.
+- The integration doesn't support this feature.
 As this functionality is added to eligible integrations, Replication Bookmark Key values in loading reports will become available.

 ---

 ## Loading Errors

-If an error occurs during the loading process, the {{ ui-icon.table-loading-error | flatify }} icon will display to the left of the affect table(s).
-To view the error for the table, hover over the table and then click the link in the tooltip.
+If an error occurs during the loading process, a {{ ui-icon.table-loading-error | flatify }} icon will display to the left of the affect table(s).
+To view the error for the table, hover over the error icon and then click the link in the tooltip.

 This will bring you to the Loading Report page for that table, where the error message will be expanded: